reimagined/resolve/docs/running-in-containers.md

 ## 3. Configure Nginx

-To configure an Nginx image, create a directory to be mounted as a `/etc/nginx/conf.d` volume.
+To configure the Nginx container, create a directory to mount as a `/etc/nginx/conf.d` volume.
 In this directory, create a `default.conf` file with the reverse proxy server configuration that suite your requirements.
 For example:

 ```txt title="/docker/volumes/nginx/conf.d/default.conf"
 server {